digime/digime-sdk-nodejs/guides/authorize.md

 // serviceId - (Optional) During authorization, we can also ask user to onboard a service.
 ID can be found from getAvailableServices()
 // state - (Optional) Put anything here to identify the user when authorization completes.
 This will be passed back in the callback.
 // userAccessToken - (Optional) User access token you may already have for this user from another contract.
+// sessionOptions - (Optional) An limits or scopes to set for this session.

 const result = await sdk.getAuthorizeUrl({
     contractDetails,